Insights

 Click-Through Rate (CTR)

-Conversion Rate - Conversion Rate: Where "clicks" turn into "money"
+Conversion Rate: Where "clicks" turn into "money"

 Quality Score: Your "VIP card" on Google Ads

-For example, a travel company advertises a Phu Quoc tour but the Quality Score is only 3/10.
-The problem is: the ad copy only says "Cheap tour", while the landing page shows all the company's tours.
-Google does not appreciate this lack of relevance.
-To improve, create a specialized ad copy: "Phu Quoc Tour Package 3N2D - Discover the Pearl Island".
-At the same time, built a new landing page focused solely on this tour.
-As a result, the Quality Score skyrocketed to 8/10, the ad position improved significantly, and the cost fell by 30%.
+For example, a travel company advertises a Phu Quoc tour, but its Quality Score is only 3/10.
+The problem is: the ad only says "Affordable tour," while the landing page displays all of the company's tours.
+Google doesn't rate this lack of relevance highly.
+To improve, create a specialized ad: "3-Day 2-Night All-Inclusive Phu Quoc Tour - Discover the Pearl Island."
+Simultaneously, build a new landing page focusing solely on this tour.
+As a result, the Quality Score skyrockets to 8/10, ad placement improves significantly, and costs decrease by 30%.

-Manage and create Google Ads easily with GTG CRM
+Manage and create Google Ads easily with GTG CRM.

 14-day FREE trial